 In doing so, this is said to induce the anagen phase of the hair growth cycle, helping activate any dormant follicles and increasing the overall hair density5.

-However, it’s important to note that there isn’t a lot of scientific evidence to support these claims, especially in terms of the medication’s long-term safety and overall effectiveness.
+However, there isn’t much scientific evidence to support these claims, especially regarding the medication’s long-term safety and overall effectiveness.

 What are the benefits of using Stemoxydine for hair loss?